smohitsingh/Data-Science/Terror Attacks/README.md

 Source of Data : https://www.kaggle.com/START-UMD/gtd/home

-### Motivation : We can figure out the most peaceful states and places where are suffering of terror attacks and need help.
+### Motivation for analysis : We can figure out the most peaceful states and places where are suffering of terror attacks and need help.

 ## Information on more than 180,000 Terrorist Attacks